 In cases where the eyeteeth will not erupt spontaneously, the orthodontist and oral surgeon will work together to get the unerupted eyeteeth to erupt.
 This will require the patient to go through both exposure and post-exposure processes.

 Braces Are Usually The First Step

-The most common scenario will call for the orthodontist to place braces on the teeth (at least the upper arch) and a space will then be opened to provide room for the impacted tooth to be moved into its proper position in the dental arch.
-If the baby eyetooth has not fallen out already, it is usually left in place until the space for the adult eyetooth is ready.
-Once ready, the orthodontist will refer the patient to the oral surgeon to have the impacted eyetooth exposed and bracketed.
+The most cases, we recommend that you see an orthodontist and have them place braces on the teeth (on at least the upper arch).
+By using orthodontic treatment the orthodontist will create a larger space to provide room for the impacted tooth to move into its proper position in the dental arch.
+If the baby eyetooth is still intact, the orthodontist will usually leave it in place until the space for the adult eyetooth is ready.
+Once ready, the orthodontist will refer the patient to the oral surgeon to expose the impacted eyetooth and bracket it.

 Then On To The Oral Surgeon

 Once the eyetooth is ready, the gum on top of the impacted tooth will be lifted up to expose the hidden tooth underneath.
 If there is a baby tooth present, it will be removed at this time.
 Usually, no bone grafting is required.

 Once the tooth is exposed, the oral surgeon will bond an orthodontic bracket to the exposed tooth, which will have a miniature gold chain attached to it.
 The oral surgeon will then guide the chain back to the orthodontic arch wire where it will be temporarily attached.
 Most of the time, the gum will be returned to its original location and sutured back with only the chain remaining visible as it exits a small hole in the gum.